 "I'm going to tell my drivers to get their suspension reinforced".

 After that, the founder of the team of the same name concedes a little comparison between the two contenders for the championship crown:

 "Our cars are fast and Villeneuve is very similar to Schumacher.
 When it comes to being decisive, he doesn't back down".

-At Nurburgring it was warmer than one would normally expect at the end of September, a factor that was welcomed by Williams since according to Jacques Villeneuve the FW19 suffered from low temperatures.
-The Canadian, meanwhile, did not attend the Thursday press conference, arriving in the paddock only late in the afternoon, since, according to some rumours, he had stayed until the last minute at Silverstone to practise his Achilles' heel starts this season.
+At Nürburgring it is warmer than one would normally expect at the end of September, a factor that is welcomed by Williams since according to Jacques Villeneuve the FW19 suffers from low temperatures.
+The Canadian, meanwhile, does not attend the Thursday press conference, arriving in the paddock only late in the afternoon, since, according to some rumors, he has stayed until the last minute at Silverstone to practice his Achilles' heel starts this season.
 Considering the minimal gap separating him from his rival, Jacques says he can change his approach to the races:

 "He's one point ahead but now he's the one suffering.
 You only have to see that huge mistake he made in Austria to understand that he can't handle the enormous pressure anymore.
 We have the best car, the best team and two great drivers, the world championship cannot escape us".

 On Friday, 26th September 1997, Montezemolo arrives in Germany to support his team, and tells journalists: